MicroEJ/docs/Tutorials/tutorialDebug.rst

     * What are the code sections for BSP and Java
     * Where are the BSP stack and heap, what about the Application stack and heap?
-    * Where are the Java immortals (https://docs.microej.com/en/latest/Tutorials/tutorialOptimizeMemoryFootprint.html?highlight=immortals#java-heap-and-immortals-heap)?
+    * Where are the Java immortals heap?
     * Where are the Java strings?
     * Where is the MicroEJ UI buffer?
     * Besides the Java immortals, what are the other intersection point between the Java and the BSP? (e.g. a temporary RAM buffer for JPEG decoder).
+    * Please refer to the :ref:`Core Engine Link section <core_engine_link>` to locate the Application sections and to the :ref:`application_options` for their sizes.

 * Implement a CRC of the *hot sections* when entering/leaving all natives. *Hot Sections* are memory sections used by both the Java and native code (e.g. C or ASM).